 Eagle Eye’s Battery Temperature / Thermal Runaway Monitor is compliant with IFC 608.3 and NFPA 1 Article 52.
 IFC 608.3 is intended to prevent a catastrophic explosion damaging the surrounding environment, batteries with smaller total amounts of acid should also be protected as they are just as vulnerable to thermal runaway as larger installations.

 Our Battery Temperature / Thermal Runaway Monitor will safely and accurately monitor your batteries to prevent thermal runaway.
-Contact us or request a quote for the BTM Series Battery Temperature / Thermal Runaway Monitor System.
+Contact us or request a quote for the BTM Series Battery Temperature Sensor and Thermal Runaway Monitor.